 b) On 6 October 2017, a meeting of the Company's Board of Directors passed a resolution granting approval for a subsidiary running a retail and gasoline service station business to change from operating its service stations under the "Pure" brand to operating them under the "Esso" brand in order to improve the efficiency and the strength of the gasoline retail sales business and to support future business expansion.

-As at 31 March 2020 and 31 December 2019, the subsidiary has signed up to gasoline trading agreements with Esso (Thailand) Public Company Limited and was granted the right to use the "Esso" trademark at 66 gasoline stations for at least 10 years from the date that each station is opened under the "Esso" trademark.
+As at 30 June 2020, the subsidiary has signed up to gasoline trading agreements with Esso (Thailand) Public Company Limited and was granted the right to use the "Esso" trademark at 68 gasoline stations (31 December 2019: 66 gasoline stations) at least 10 years from the date that each station is opened under the "Esso" trademark.
 The subsidiary continues to be the operator of these gasoline stations.
 Under the agreements, the subsidiary has to order fuel in quantities and at prices as specified in the agreements throughout the contractual period.